 This all sounds great, but I’m still afraid?
 Any tips on how to figure out if Denver is right for me?

 Let’s face it, no amount of imagining or predicting can truly answer that question.
 Moving to a new city really is one of those things that you won’t know for sure until you’ve tried it.
+You can always join my Facebook group “I Moved to Denver” to ask additional question from people who were once in your shoes.
+I also always give the following advice to people thinking of making the leap:

 Visit before moving